Poufy/professorEST-api/README.md

 - [x] Export HTML table as PDF
 - [x] Convert the data from Excel to JSON
 - [ ] Host online
+- [ ] Learn React and move to to android using React Native

 ## License
 [GPL](https://www.gnu.org/licenses/gpl-3.0.en.html)